 How to Teach Kids How to Have Respect in Relationships

 Teaching respect can get tricky.
 Just saying the word respect can get a bad reaction from a child who feels like he’s being attacked or punished.
-So, how do you explain respect to a child?
+So, how do you explain respect to a young child?
 When explaining respect to your child, focusing on empathy may be a better approach.
 Empathy is the ability to understand and share the feelings of another.
 Many parents use the “Golden Rule” to explain this concept.
 The Golden Rule is found in every religion and asks us to “do unto others as you would have them do unto you.”
 The power of this statement is in its simplicity.
 If your child begins to hit, you can stop him and explain that what he did caused you pain.
-By showing your child that rude and disrespectful actions or attitudes have consequences for other people, you will be giving them a tangible concept to latch onto when explaining respect.
+By showing your child that rude actions and disrespectful behaviour have consequences for other people, you will be giving them a tangible concept to latch onto when explaining respect for kids.

 Show Don’t Tell

 Figuring out how to explain respect to a child is no easy task.
-To truly children teach empathy and respect, you will have to start with yourself.
+To truly teach children empathy and respect, you will have to start with yourself.
 Children watch and mirror what you do, regardless of what you try to teach them.
 Don’t forget – your child is like a sponge.
 Every time you talk to your child, they are learning about respect or disrespect in relationships.
-Your job as a parent is to be aware of your actions and be a role model of respect for your children when reacting to them.
-When talking about relationships with kids, the following are ways you can teach respect:
+Your job as a parent is to be aware of your actions and be a role model of respectful behavior and good manners for your children when reacting to them.
+When talking about relationships, the following are ways you can teach and model respect for kids:

 Be Mindful About How You Communicate.
-Anger Management is something parents try to teach their children, but it is often the parents who react to children out of anger without thinking and taking the time to get themselves into a calmer state.
+Anger Management is a character trait parents try to teach their children, but it is often the parents who react to children out of anger without thinking and taking the time to get themselves into a calmer state.
 Next time your children do something that upsets you, take a minute to breathe and calm yourself before reacting.

 Actively Listen.
-An easy way to show respect when speaking with your child is to repeat back to them what they said.
-This small action lets them know you are paying attention, and any confusion between the two of you can get cleared up right away without developing into an argument.
+An easy way to show mutual respect when speaking with your child is to repeat back to them what they said.
+This small action lets them know you are paying attention, and any confusion between the two of you can get cleared up right away without developing into an argument or showcase of disrespectful behavior.

 Be Honest.
-Honesty encourages attitudes of trust and acceptance in relationships.
+Honesty encourages attitudes of trust and acceptance in a healthy relationship.
 At times it may not feel easy or possible to be honest with children, but it is something you should strive for.
 Children are smarter than they are given credit for, so when you are dishonest, there is a good chance they’ve already realized it and may reflect that through their behavior.

 Understand and Empathize.
 “You don’t know what it’s like!”
 You’ve heard this before, but do you ever take the time to ask yourself what life must be like for your child?
 What are they going through?
+What are they feeling?
 It’s been a while since you were a child, and the world is very different now.
-Consider things from their perspective.
-You may be surprised by the lessons your child has already learned and what they are dealing with daily.
+The key to an empathetic, healthy relationship is to consider things from their perspective.
+You may be surprised by the lessons your child has already learned from their peers or their classroom, and what they are dealing with daily.

 Teach Respect For Yourself

-By modeling respectful behavior for your child, you are not only teaching respect for others but also teaching your child to respect himself.
+By modeling respectful behavior for your child, you are not only teaching respect for others but also teaching your child to respect themselves.
 This is a lesson often forgotten by parents.
 Your child deserves to feel safe and valued.
-They deserve to be respected as their own person and given a chance to make their own decisions whenever possible.
+As they grow to become a respectful adult, they deserve to be respected as their own person and given a chance to make their own decisions whenever possible.

-As children grow, the lessons about relationships you teach your kids will stay with them throughout their lives.
+As children grow and reach different childhood development stages, the lessons about relationships you teach your kids will stay with them throughout their lives.
 Children’s Bureau offers programs and resources to help parents with difficult lessons like these.
 Visit our parenting blog or talk to our helpful representatives today.